shellqiqi/nju-network-labs/content/ch02/lab-2.md

 ## Details

-Your task is to implement the logic that is described in the flowchart [here](./flowchart.md).
+Your task is to implement the logic of a switch.
 As it is described in the last paragraph of the "Ethernet Learning Switch Operation" section, your switch will also handle the frames that are intended for itself and the frames whose Ethernet destination address is the broadcast address `FF:FF:FF:FF:FF:FF`.

 In addition to these, you will also implement three different mechanisms to purge the outdated/stale entries from the forwarding table.
 This will allow your learning switch to adapt to changes in the network topology.